tap349/tap349.github.io/_posts/2017-05-02-linux-systemd.md

 - foo.service
 - foo.socket

-if using socket-based activation of the service enable socket unit only - associated service unit will be activated when anything is written to socket:
+if using socket-based activation of the service, enable socket unit only - associated service unit will be activated when anything is written to socket:

 ```sh